Strength Training for Seniors 2026: 12 Exercises to Build Muscle, Bone Density & Independence After 65

 It Reverses Muscle Loss

 Unlike other age-related declines, muscle loss isn't inevitable.
 Strength training signals your muscles to grow, even in older adults.
-Studies show significant muscle building in seniors who strength train regularly.
+Studies published by Harvard Medical School demonstrate that seniors who engage in regular strength training may increase muscle mass by up to 15% over several months, regardless of starting fitness level.

 It Protects Your Bones